marcosrdac/nixcfg/README.md

 ## TODO

+- [ ] Do not install fonts unless needed
 - [ ] Make options in my `home-manager` modules (xorg vs wayland, etc).
 - [ ] Default python env should be easily accessable for data analysis stuff.
 - [ ] I want to be able to install and use my WM configuration from any computer (use xinit and stuff, instead of xinit-hm).